benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 #### Custom Headers

-NDe APIs may use the following custom headers:
+Nike APIs may use the following custom headers:

 |Header|Description|
 |---|---|